 Teradata recently held its annual Partners conference, at which gather several thousand customers and partners from around the world.
 This was the first Partners event since Vic Lund was appointed president and CEO in May.
 Year on year, Teradata’s revenues are down about 5 percent, which likely prompted some changes at the company.
 Over the past few years Teradata made several technology acquisitions and perhaps spread its resources too thin.
 At the event, Lund committed the company to a focus on customers, which was a significant part of Teradata’s success in the past.
 This commitment was well received by customers I spoke with at the event.

 It’s part of my job to cover the ecosystem of Hadoop, the open source big data technology, but sometimes it makes my head spin.
 If this is not your primary job, how can you possibly keep up?
 I hope that a discussion of what I’ve found to be most important will help those who don’t have the time and energy to devote to this wide-ranging topic.

-Topics: Appliances, Aster Data, Data Warehousing, Predictive Analytics, Sales Performance, Supply Chain Performance, Teradata, Business Analytics, Business Intelligence, Business Performance, Customer & Contact Center, Financial Performance, Workforce Performance
+Topics: Big Data, Data Warehousing, Predictive Analytics, Sales Performance, Supply Chain Performance, Teradata, Business Analytics, Business Intelligence, Business Performance, Customer & Contact Center, Financial Performance, Workforce Performance, Digital Technology

 Earlier this week EMC announced it will create its own distribution for Apache Hadoop.
 Hadoop provides distributed computing capabilities that enable organizations to process very large amounts of data quickly.
 As I have written previously, the Hadoop market continues to grow and evolve.
 In fact, the rate of change may be accelerating.
 Let’s start with what EMC announced and then I’ll address what the announcement means for the market.